Don’t roll the dice for your startup valuation

 They say startup valuation can be as much an art, as a science.

-This is because ultimately, it’s a negotiation between you and the person you are convincing to invest in your business.
+And they’re right.
+Because ultimately, it’s a negotiation between you and the person you’re convincing to invest in your business.
 And we all know negotiation is an art.

 As specialists in the startup space, we’re different from regular accountants, and we can give you a valuation base to confidently negotiate from.

-But if you’re an early stage startup, you might just want a general idea about what sort of ballpark you are operating in.
+But if you’re an early stage startup, you might just want a general idea about what sort of ballpark you’re operating in.
 Here, we’ll show you two pretty quick ways to understand that.

 What’s wrong with a startup valuation being too high?